PawseySC/containers-openfoam-workshop/_episodes/06_advancedScriptsForPostProcessingWithOverlayFS.md

 >
 > <p>&nbsp;</p>
 >
-> - The following sections are executed inside a loop (not shown here) as many times needed to postprocess all the times required batch by batch:
+> - The following sections are executed inside a loop (not shown here) as many times needed to postprocess all the result-times required batch by batch:
 >     ~~~
 >     ## 9.
-Copy from the overlays the full batch into bak.processor*
+Copy from the ./overlayFSDir/overlay* the full batch into ./bakDir/bak.processor*
 >     unset arrayCopyIntoBak
 >     arrayCopyIntoBak=("${hereToDoReconstruct[@]}")
 >     replace="true"